Thairath Online

 Share

-Interesting statistics showing how anime drives travel.
+Compelling statistics highlight how anime is driving travel.

-Searches skyrocket: Demand for anime-related trips and travel experiences in Asia has increased by 195% compared to the previous year, with main tourist groups coming from Hong Kong, Taiwan, Indonesia, the Philippines, and South Korea.
+Searches skyrocket: Demand for anime-related trips and travel experiences in Asia has increased by 195% compared to the previous year, with primary tourist groups coming from Hong Kong, Taiwan, Indonesia, the Philippines, and South Korea.

-Events are key destinations: Ticket sales for the global event AnimeJapan 2026 through Trip.com surged by 697%, with over half the audience being Gen Z and Millennials (ages 25-34).
+Events as key destinations: Tickets for global-scale events like AnimeJapan 2026 have seen sales throughTrip.comrise by 697%, with over half of attendees belonging to Gen Z and Millennials (ages 25-34).

-From 2D worlds to immersive 3D experiences.
+From 2D worlds to immersive 3D experiences